© Crown copyright 2018

 The extension of this exemption to individuals is not expected to have significant impacts for spouses, civil partners, dependents, or any others currently covered by the exemption.

-It is not anticipated that this will have impacts for those with protected characteristics.
+It is not anticipated that this will have impacts for groups sharing protected characteristics.

 Impact on business including civil society organisations